-Tuesday 17, Wednesday 18 & Thursday 19 October 2017: 9.30-10.30am These dates are for Year 6 and parents only following the 11+ results which are released 11 October 2018.
-Bookings are essential via the Judd online system which is now live.
-Please click here to be redirected.
+The Open Morning Tours are for Year 6 and parents only following the 11+ results which are released 11 October 2018.
+Bookings are essential via the Judd online system.
+More details and a link will appear here nearer the time.
 These mornings will involve a guided tour of the school on a normal working day.
 Please note that there is no Headteacher talk, however, after the tours there are refreshments served in the Schoolroom and an opportunity to put questions to the Senior Leadership Team.